Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 Introduction
 ============

-Welcome back to the **Denizen-for-Bukkit Docs**.
-This is our first example project, so we'll start with the basics.
+In this first example project, we'll start with the basics.
+The following topics will be covered:
-This guide will cover the following topics:

 * Denizen objects and general syntax.
 * Browsing through the documentation.